patthoege/brain-flip/README.md

 Once found all the matching cards, the overlay you won will appear on the screen playing the winning sound and ask to play again.
 Resetting the time and the moving counter.

 ### Button
-When clicked, will reset the time, the moving counter and start the game again while playing the time as well.
+When clicked, will reset the time, and the moving counter and start the game again while playing the time as well.

 ### Footer
 At the bottom of the website, you can find the footer section which includes two social network icons for Github, and Linkedin.
 Finally, at the bottom of the footer, you can find the copyright information.